AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 When you **attack a defenseless or surprised enemy at range**, you can choose to deal your damage or choose a body part to target below and roll+DEX.

 - Head ✴On a 7+: They do nothing but stand and drool for a few moments.
-- Arms ✴On a 7+: They drop anything they’re holding.
+- Arms ✴On a 7+: They drop anything they're holding.
-- Legs ✴On a 7+: They’re hobbled and slow moving.
+- Legs ✴On a 7+: They're hobbled and slow moving.

 On a 10+, also deal your damage.

 ### Animal Companion

 You have a supernatural connection with a loyal animal.
-You can’t talk to it per se but it always acts as you wish it to.
+You can't talk to it per se but it always acts as you wish it to.
 Name your animal companion and choose a species:

 *Wolf, cougar, bear, eagle, dog, hawk, cat, owl, pigeon, rat, mule*